Cancer Stat Facts: Uterine Cancer

 Who Dies From This Cancer?

-Most deaths from endometrial cancer occur is women who are middle-aged or older.
+Most deaths from endometrial cancer occur in women who are middle-aged or older.
+The number of deaths was 4.6 per 100,000 women per year based on 2010-2014.

 - Sex-Specific CancerAll Races